Flyer-Boy/NewApproach/README.md

  4. **RideHailing_Templates.cypher** — This script contains Cypher commands you can use to build a mockup application as they appear in the Article.
 You must parse the script by replacing it with the proper variable.
  5. In the **RideHailingGraphApp** directory, you will find the code for a Prototype App built with React+TypeScript that uses the RideHailing data model to run.
 Download it and try it out!!
  6. **The RideHailingGraphModel.png** - The Ride Hailing Graph database model for your reference.
  7. **TenderWorkflow v5.cypher** - A Tendering System Proof of Concept (POC) simulation script.
 This script simulates a Tender system running on a Graph, where the Graph acts as both the Data and Logic layer.
+ 8. **TenderWorkflow Graph Model.png** - The Tender Workflow model for you to have a look at.

 You can try it with Neo4j Aura or Neo4j Desktop.
 If you don't have an Aura account yet, get one here: https://neo4j.com/cloud/aura-free/.
 If you are new to Cypher, you can get started at Neo4j's GraphAcademy: https://graphacademy.neo4j.com/